Florida Estate Planning Attorneys assist with estate tax planning, keeping assets in the family

 Stretch Out Your IRA with an IRA StretchoutTrust

-If your IRA has more assets in it than you are likely to need during your lifetime, you may wish to pass it on to your children (or other heirs) so they may "stretch out" the withdrawals.
+If your IRA has more assets in it than you are likely to need during your lifetime, you may wish to pass it on to your children (or other heirs) so they may "stretch out" the withdrawals, thus ensuring an income stream for their life expectancies.
 Establishing an IRA Stretchout Trust can ensure that the funds will be preserved for your children's lifetimes.
 This type of trust can transfer wealth to children, grandchildren and even more remote descendants.
 When used with a Roth IRA, distributions to an IRA Stretchout Trust will also be income tax-free.

 Regardless of who the beneficiaries are, the income and principal appreciation of your traditional IRA account accumulates tax-deferred during your lifetime.
 If it is a Roth IRA, the funds accumulate tax-exempt.
 Obviously, your beneficiaries will find it more advantageous to receive funds tax-free from a Roth IRA, than to receive funds from from a traditional IRA, which will require paying income tax.